epfl-sdf/openid_cli_hello_world/doc.md

 You are done configurating your JSON file, save it and exit it.

+# Launch your web application
-Do `./start.sh` in your terminal.
+Enter `./start.sh` in your terminal while under openid_cli_hello_world directory.

-Open a private navigation window (ctrl-maj-n on chrome, ctrl-maj-p on firefox), go to `https:<your web application IP adress>:5443`, click "sign in", log as the user you have added as admin, then ...
+Open a private navigation window (ctrl-maj-n on chrome, ctrl-maj-p on firefox) so you don't deal with cookies, go to `https:<your web application IP adress>:5443`, click "sign in", log as the user you have added as admin, then ...

+## Note
+Preferably, you want to launch your web application without cookies related to your web application or Gluu server.
+Each time you want to use your web application, close all of your browser windows/tabs/..., then open your web application so you won't deal with cookies.